Emerald Ash Borer Treatment

 The emerald ash borer (EAB) has killed hundreds of millions of ash trees across North America since its discovery in 2002, and it is now confirmed throughout the I-94 corridor in Central Minnesota and the Twin Cities.
 Without treatment, EAB will kill an infested ash tree within three to five years.
 The good news: proactive treatment is highly effective and far less expensive than removal.

 At Timber & Native, we use trunk injection treatments of emamectin benzoate, the gold standard for EAB protection.
 This treatment method has been extensively researched and proven to be over 99% effective when applied by a qualified professional.
-As both an ISA Certified Arborist and a Minnesota Licensed Pesticide Applicator (#20266038), Waylon Lohne has the credentials and experience to protect your ash trees.
+As both an ISA Certified Arborist and a Minnesota Licensed Pesticide Applicator (#20266038), Waylon has the credentials and experience to protect your ash trees.

 Why Act Now?